Skip to content

 Declaration Factoids

-• The Declaration of Independence is made up of five distinct parts: the introduction; the preamble; the body, which can be divided into two sections; and a conclusion.
+• The Declaration of Independence has five distinct parts: the introduction, the preamble, the body, which can be divided into two sections, and a conclusion.

-• On June 21, prior to sending a delegation to Philadelphia, the NJ Provincial Congress at Burlington votes 53-3 to break ties with Great Britain.
+• On June 21, before sending a delegation to Philadelphia, the NJ Provincial Congress at Burlington voted 53-3 to break ties with Great Britain.

-• Thomas Jefferson presented a draft of what would become the Declaration of Independence in the days before July 4, 1776.
-The full Congress debated, revised and edited the document on July 2 and July 3.
+• Thomas Jefferson presented a draft of the Declaration of Independence in the days before July 4, 1776.
+The full Congress debated, revised, and edited the document on July 2 and July 3.
 By July 4, they ratified the wording.
-But the formal copy of the Declaration of Independence wasn’t officially finalized until two weeks later and it wasn’t signed until August 2.
+However, the formal copy of the Declaration of Independence wasn’t officially finalized until two weeks later and wasn’t signed until August 2.

-• The New Jersey delegation apparently had little connection with either the preliminaries or the actual drafting of the historic document Hopkinson was the only member of the delegation who was there for the entire proceedings.
+• The New Jersey delegation apparently had little connection with either the preliminaries or the actual drafting of the historic document.
+Hopkinson was the only delegation member who was there for the entire proceedings.

 • Delaware signers were first.
 New Jersey was the 11th colony to sign.

 • New Jersey was the third state to ratify the US Constitution on December 18, 1787.
-The state’s 38 electors were all Federalist supporters of the framework, selected just prior to the state convention.
-New Jersey seemingly viewed the Constitution’s ratification as a necessity, because under the new plan, the state would mostly preserve its stature in the general government and would benefit from the protection of the militia in cases of upheaval.
+The state’s 38 electors were all Federalist supporters of the framework, selected just before the state convention.
+New Jersey seemingly viewed the Constitution’s ratification as a necessity because, under the new plan, the state would primarily preserve its stature in the general government and would benefit from the protection of the militia in cases of upheaval.

 • Benjamin Franklin, 70, was the oldest signer of the document.

 • Although Congress had adopted the Declaration submitted by the Committee of Five, the committee’s task was not yet completed.
 Congress had also directed that the committee supervise the printing of the adopted document.
-The first printed copies of the Declaration of Independence were turned out from the shop of John Dunlap, official printer to the Congress.
-After the Declaration had been adopted, the committee took to Dunlap the manuscript document, possibly Jefferson’s “fair copy” of his rough draft.
+The first printed copies of the Declaration of Independence were turned out from the shop of John Dunlap, the official printer to the Congress.
+After the Declaration had been adopted, the committee took the manuscript document, possibly Jefferson’s “fair copy” of his rough draft, to Dunlap.
 On the morning of July 5, copies were dispatched by members of Congress to various assemblies, conventions, and committees of safety as well as to the commanders of Continental troops.
-Also on July 5, a copy of the printed version of the approved Declaration was inserted into the “rough journal” of the Continental Congress for July 4.
+Also, on July 5, a copy of the printed version of the approved Declaration was inserted into the “rough journal” of the Continental Congress for July 4.
 The text was followed by the words “Signed by Order and in Behalf of the Congress, John Hancock, President.
 Attest.
 Charles Thomson, Secretary.”
 It is not known how many copies John Dunlap printed on his busy night of July 4.
-There are 26 copies known to exist of what is commonly referred to as “the Dunlap broadside,” 21 owned by American institutions, 2 by British institutions, and 3 by private owners.
+There are 26 copies of what is commonly called “the Dunlap broadside,” 21 owned by American institutions, two by British institutions, and three by private owners.

 • On July 19, Congress was able to order that the Declaration be “fairly engrossed on parchment, with the title and stile [sic] of ‘The unanimous declaration of the thirteen United States of America,’ and that the same, when engrossed, be signed by every member of Congress.”